-In our classroom you will see elements from Reggio Emilia and Montessori, we'll engage in activities through the project approach to curriculum building, our environment is full of Loose Parts exploration, and we strive to meet each child's needs with differentiated instruction.
+In our classroom you will see elements from Reggio Emilia, we'll engage in activities through the project approach to curriculum building, our environment is full of loose parts exploration, and we strive to meet each child's needs with differentiated instruction.
 But ALL of that happens within a structure that provides large amounts of uninterrupted free play.

 Play is where the child strengthens their understanding of the world and other humans.
 Play is where they build their vocabulary and ability to use language to communicate.
 Play provides the opportunity for children to expresses themselves creatively through art mediums, story telling, music and movement.
 Play is the catalyst for curiosity, exploration, and experimentation.